Aveygo/SemanticNews/README.md

 </p>

-Sick of the "computer algorithms" that google news uses, I wanted to make a more open version of a news reader for personal use.
+Sick of the "computer algorithms" that google news uses, I wanted to make a more open version of a news reader for personal use, with the benifit of zero tracking or cookies.

 The theory is that, given a pool of article titles, major events would have similar titles and thus are headlines.